-XLANCE makes elasticity sustainable
+XLANCE® makes elasticity sustainable

-XLANCE is sourcing 100% of its electric power needs from renewable energy.
+XLANCE® is sourcing 100% of its electric power needs from renewable energy.

 PA6-based warp-knitted fabrics containing either 20% XLANCE® or 20% spandex were exposed to

-XLANCE microfiber release is negligible, whereas spandex yarn releases an average of 20 g of microfibers per kg of fabric.
+5 mm) were quantified and identified by gravimetric analysis and microscopic observation.
+XLANCE® microfiber release is negligible, whereas spandex yarn releases an average of 20 g of microfibers per kg of fabric.

 XLANCE® is always looking for new solutions that make sustainable not only the product, but also the entire production process, having a more systemic and holistic vision of the entire textile chain.
 The chemical component separation and material regeneration is one of the solutions that XLANCE® is trying to put in place, in the perspective of a sustainable development.